jberenike/jberenike.github.io/about.md

 As a Digital Humanist, I strive to understand the potential as well as the constraints of the digital transformation of society and the Humanities.
 My main field is textual literary DH, with a PhD on metaphor in language, thought and communication from VU University Amsterdam.

-Currently, I work as a postdoctoral researcher at the DHLab at the University of Basel (Switzerland).
+Currently, I work as a postdoctoral researcher ("Oberassistentin") at the DHLab at the University of Basel (Switzerland).

 In my research, I focus on the *digital modeling of literary discourse*.